SuaYoo/best-programming-club-12-06-20/README.md

 Open `index.html` in your default browser by double-clicking the file.
 Keep your [browser console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console) open so that you can view console logs.

 Part 1: Update the cart total by changing the lines inside the `initializeCartWithCount` function.
+(Hint: Review the ["Variables" section in this guide](https://www.sitepoint.com/beginners-guide-javascript-variables-and-datatypes/).)

 Part 2 (optional): Once complete, try the same thing using the `initializeCartWithList` function.
+(Hint: Review the ["Objects" section in this guide](https://www.sitepoint.com/beginners-guide-javascript-variables-and-datatypes/).)

 ## Getting the assignment